mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/ibm-partnership.md

 Based on Mendix and IBM's shared vision of cloud native technologies like Cloud Foundry and Kubernetes, IBM has endorsed Mendix as the standard low-code development platform to be used on IBM Cloud.

-The IBM Cloud comprises a portfolio that delivers a full-stack solution that, when coupled with Mendix, will transform application delivery from a process limited by controls to a rapid delivery platform that drives innovation.
+IBM Cloud comprises a portfolio that delivers a full-stack solution that, when coupled with Mendix, will transform application delivery from a process limited by controls to a rapid delivery platform that drives innovation.
 This combination of technologies and capabilities will create new opportunities for you to differentiate with smart applications and best-of-breed customer engagement.

 {{% image_container width="650" %}}
 ![IBM Cloud Offerings Examples](attachments/ibmcloudoffering.png)